cindypan1999/cindypan1999.github.io/_posts/25-10-12-china-week-2.md

 My dad and Selina allegedly requested an English tour guide but once we met him, it was apparent he only spoke Chinese.
 Mr. Huang comes from a long generation of people who have lived in the village within Zhangjiajie and spent all of their life there.
 Lucky for us, he had extensive knowledge of the culture and history there and ended up being quite the character.
 I was secretly excited by his inability to speak English because I wanted to continue practicing my Chinese but this also meant no one else could communicate with him and vice versa.
 My excitement turned to frustration once I realized how much talking and translating I had to do.

 We went to QiXing mountain where we walked up to the large circular observation deck made of glass.
 The view was beautiful but the glass terrified me and I found myself unable to walk.
-No one else was affected.

 <img src="/pictures/china/porkbelly.jpg"/>